joshuaeckroth/cse230-website/homework/homework-8.markdown

 ## Example interaction

-In this example, we have two player (Josh and Tracy), and rooms have a size limit (the Hallway cannot fit two people).
-You do not need to implement room size limits.
-Also notice that the player is notified when somebody else is in the room (either a player or a monster), and players switch turns.
+In this example, we have two players (Josh and Tracy).
+Notice that the player is notified when somebody else is in the room (either a player or a monster), and players switch turns.

 <pre>
 Welcome!